Molten Ventures Executes Share Repurchase Program - TipRanks.com

 More about Molten Ventures

-Molten Ventures is a leading venture capital firm in Europe, focusing on high growth technology companies.
-It invests in sectors such as Enterprise & SaaS, AI, Deeptech & Hardware, Consumer Technology, and Digital Health.
-Listed on the London Stock Exchange, Molten Ventures offers public market investors access to rapidly growing tech businesses without long-term investment commitments.
-Since its IPO in 2016, the firm has deployed over £1 billion into tech companies and realized £660 million by March 2025.
+Molten Ventures is a leading venture capital firm in Europe, specializing in developing and investing in high-growth technology companies.
+It focuses on four sectors: Enterprise & SaaS, AI, Deeptech & Hardware, Consumer Technology, and Digital Health.
+Listed on the London Stock Exchange, Molten Ventures offers public market investors access to fast-growing tech businesses without long-term investment commitments.
+Since its IPO in June 2016, the firm has deployed over £1 billion into tech companies and realized £660 million by March 2025.

 Find detailed analytics on GROW stock on TipRanks’ Stock Analysis page.